 5 facts about Iran

-1Though most Iranians believe religious figures have a role to play in government, they’re divided on just how big that role should be.
-A recent Pew Research Center survey found just four-in-ten Iranians say religious figures should have a large influence in political matters; 30% say they should have little or no influence.
-Younger Iranians, who’ve lived their entire lives under the Islamic Republic established after the 1979 revolution, were less supportive than their elders of a large political role for religious figures.
+1Most Iranians believe religious figures have a role to play in government, but they’re divided on just how big that role should be.
+In a 2012 Pew Research Center survey, just four-in-ten Iranians said religious figures should have a large influence in political matters; 30% said they should have little or no influence.
+Younger Iranians, who had lived their entire lives under Iran’s Islamic Republic established after the 1979 revolution, were less supportive than their elders of a large political role for religious figures.

-2Iranians also are divided over how prevalent tensions between more-devout and less-devout Muslims are in their society, according to the same survey.
-More than four-in-ten think such tensions are “very prevalent” (14%) or “moderately prevalent” (30%).
-But nearly half say such tensions are “not too prevalent” (39%) or “not at all prevalent” (10%).
+2Iranians are divided over how prevalent tensions are in their society between more-devout and less-devout Muslims, according to the same 2012 survey.
+More than four-in-ten said such tensions were “very prevalent” (14%) or “moderately prevalent” (30%).
+But nearly half said such tensions were “not too prevalent” (39%) or “not at all prevalent” (10%).

 Category: 5 Facts